crate/services-docs/docs/tutorials/edge/introduction.rst

 ..
 NOTE::

     You must have `wget`_ and `jq`_ installed for the script to function.
-    CrateDB Edge is currently in Pre-Release.
-CrateDB Edge and related services are provided on an "as is" basis and may change at any time.
-Crate.io provides no guarantees or warranty regarding the usability or performance of CrateDB Edge.
-The CrateDB Cloud Service Level Agreement (SLA) is expressly disclaimed for the use of CrateDB Edge and related services until further notice.
-By using CrateDB Edge, you agree to these terms and conditions.
+    CrateDB Cloud on Kubernetes is currently in Pre-Release.
+CrateDB Cloud on Kubernetes and related services are provided on an "as is" basis and may change at any time.
+Crate.io provides no guarantees or warranty regarding the usability or performance of CrateDB Cloud on Kubernetes.
+The CrateDB Cloud Service Level Agreement (SLA) is expressly disclaimed for the use of CrateDB Cloud on Kubernetes and related services until further notice.
+By using CrateDB Cloud on Kubernetes, you agree to these terms and conditions.

-    Should you find any errors, bugs, or functionality problems while using the CrateDB Edge Pre-Release, please let us know using the `contact page`_ or `support email`_.
+    Should you find any errors, bugs, or functionality problems while using the CrateDB Cloud on Kubernetes Pre-Release, please let us know using the `contact page`_ or `support email`_.

 .. rubric:: Table of contents